 Photo: Mika Manning

-This work was made for Vines Art Festival 2019, and was first presented at the festival in August 2019.
+This work was made for Vines Art Festival 2019, and was presented by Vines in August 2019 and 2020.
 It will be perfumed again at Vines Art Festival this coming August 2020.
 All rehearsals and performances of the work are done at Kits Beach in Vancouver BC.

 Jungle is a work created to investigate separation, to accentuate the empty unknown spaces of our lives, and to bring ourselves back to our strong physical animal.
 It is a work that presents overlapping simultaneous scenes using light, dance and music as a means to isolate characters and their stories.

 Dancers: Shion Skye Carter, Kaylee Louis, Anya Saugstad, and Samantha Priya Wright

 Film: Asad Yahya

 Photos: Brenda Nicole Kent

 Almost ghost is a work which experiments with the act of leaving.
 It tries to show fragments of stories, about the ways we empty from one place or person to the next.

 This piece was made as a commission for the Simon Fraser University in October 2018.